Anaminus/roblox-cure/source/info/network.md

 	A Player object representing the peer the socket is connected to.
 Will be `true` if the recipient is the server.

+- `Socket.Remote`

+	The underlying remote object the socket is associated with.

 - `Socket.Closed`

 	A bool indicating whether the socket has been closed.